Romulus F.C.: History

-Romulus Football Club was formed in 1979 by the current club President Roger Evans and Ken Powell.
-Initially the team played Sunday league football.
-After a number of successful years they stepped up to senior football in 1999, entering the Midland Football Combination.
-In 2003–04 they won this league and were promoted to the Midland Football Alliance.
-In 2006–07 they finished second in the Alliance and were promoted to the Southern League Division One Midlands, In 2010 the club was switched to the Northern Premier League Division One South.
-In 2018 the club was relegated and placed into the Midland League Premier Division.
-In the 2019–20 season Romulus got to the final of the Midland League Cup, but the final was postponed due to the COVID-19 pandemic.
+Romulus Football Club was formed in 1979 by the current club president Roger Evans and Ken Powell.
+Initially, the team played Sunday league football.
+After a number of successful years, they stepped up to senior football in 1999, entering the Midland Football Combination.
+In 2003–04, they won this league and were promoted to the Midland Football Alliance.
+In 2006–07, they finished second in the Alliance and were promoted to the Southern League Division One Midlands, In 2010, the club was switched to the Northern Premier League Division One South.
+In 2018 after 11 seasons at step 4 level, the club was relegated and placed into the Midland League Premier Division.
+In the 2018–19 season, Romulus got to the final of the Midland League Cup, and won the trophy with a 2-1 victory over Burbage in the final at Bescot Stadium.
+In the 2025-26 season the team reached the Midland League Cup final again, only to be defeated on penalties by Sutton United.

 Ground

-For many years Romulus shared a ground with Sutton Coldfield Town at Coles Lane.
-At the start of the 2018–19 season the club returned to their original base at Castle Vale Stadium in the Castle Vale area of Birmingham.
+For many years, Romulus shared a ground with Sutton Coldfield Town at Coles Lane.
+At the start of the 2018–19 season, the club returned to their original base at Castle Vale Stadium in the Castle Vale area of Birmingham.
 The stadium features a 3G pitch and an air conditioned clubhouse.